blog feed archive

 About me

-I am Björn Ruytenberg, a security researcher specializing in the intersection of hardware, firmware, and OS security.
-My research interests mainly include various aspects of x86 platform security, such as OS internals, BIOS (UEFI), hypervisors, and PCI Express, as well as sandboxing technology in widely deployed enterprise products.
+I am Björn Ruytenberg, a security researcher specializing in hardware, firmware, and OS security.
+My research interests mainly include various aspects of x86-64 platform security, such as OS internals, BIOS (UEFI), hypervisors, and PCI Express, as well as sandboxing technology in widely deployed enterprise products.
 Part of my work includes Thunderspy, a collection of critical security vulnerabilities affecting Intel Thunderbolt technology.
 Outside of work, I enjoy sharing my findings as a speaker at Black Hat USA, Chaos Communication Congress, and other venues.

-I hold an MSc in Computer Science and Engineering (cum laude) from TU/e.
+Currently, I am a PhD candidate at VUSec, Vrije Universiteit Amsterdam.
+In addition, I hold an MSc in Computer Science and Engineering (cum laude) from TU/e.
 My master thesis, entitled "When Lightning Strikes Thrice: Breaking Thunderbolt Security", received the Best Cybersecurity Master Thesis Award in The Netherlands.
 Before that, I obtained a BSc in Electrical Engineering and a BSc in Computer Science (cum laude) from Fontys.

 Talks